-Budget Process:

-Lynnwood's budget process is consistent with State and local requirements (Chapter 35A.34 RCW and Chapter 2.72 LMC), respectively.
+Budget Process: Lynnwood's budget process is consistent with State and local requirements (Chapter 35A.34 RCW and Chapter 2.72 LMC).
 Public outreach efforts conducted during the preparation of the Budget exceeded typical requirements.
 On January 24, 2022, the City Council adopted the process/calendar for the 2023-2024 Budget (Resolution 2022-02).
+During the budget process, the City Council added additional budget discussion dates and the budget was formally adopted on December 12, 2022.